Bruceiplol/Codecademy/Full-Stack Engineer Career Path/Back-End Development/Intorduction to Back-End/Back-End JavaScript with Node.js/Package Manager note.md

 ```

 #### Global packages
-Some packages can be installed globally meaning they are available system-wide, without the need to install it each time you create a new application.
+Some packages can be installed globally meaning they are available system-wide, without the need to install it each time you create a new application. <br>
-Typically, packages installed this way will be used in the command-line rather than imported into a project’s code.
+Typically, packages installed this way will be used in the command-line rather than imported into a project’s code. <br>
 One such example is the http-server package which allows you to spin up a zero-configuration server from anywhere in the command-line.

 ```js